telerik/kendo-ui-core/docs/controls/editors/autocomplete/how-to/input/prevent-custom-input.md

 # Prevent Custom Input

-The following example demonstrates how to allow only existing values in a Kendo UI AutoComplete widget.
+The following example demonstrates how to allow only existing values in the AutoComplete widget.

 ###### Example